consumer dispute arbitration in New Baltimore, New York 12124

 Arbitration Battle in New Baltimore: The Case of the Faulty Furnace

-In the chill of November 2023, Maria Thompson of New Baltimore, New York (12124) found herself at the center of a heated arbitration dispute.
+In the chill of November 2023, the claimant of New Baltimore, New York (12124) found herself at the center of a heated arbitration dispute.
 The 42-year-old mother of two had purchased a high-efficiency furnace from Hudson Heating Solutions in August for $4,200, hoping to keep her family warm through the harsh New York winter.
 However, just two months later, the furnace malfunctioned repeatedly, leaving her home cold and her patience thinner than the autumn leaves outside.

 Maria contacted Hudson Heating Solutions immediately in October, requesting repairs, but despite three service visits, the issues persisted.
 The company claimed the problems stemmed from improper installation—something Maria strongly disputed, insisting she had used the licensed installer recommended by Hudson themselves.
 By December, after another freezing week and mounting heating bills, Maria decided to file for arbitration through the New York State Consumer Protection Board.

-Maria’s key arguments hinged on a written 1-year warranty from Hudson that specifically covered “full repair or replacement of defective parts, including installation errors.”
+Maria’s key arguments hinged on a written 1-year warranty from Hudson that specifically covered full repair or replacement of defective parts, including installation errors.”
 She presented detailed records of all service visits, heating bills that soared after the furnace malfunctioned, and a testimony from her installer, Mark Reynolds, who confirmed the proper installation and absolved Maria of responsibility.

 Hudson’s defense maintained that the warranty did not cover “operator errors” and accused Maria of neglect, citing an alleged failure to perform routine yearly maintenance, which they claimed voided the warranty.
 However, Maria countered with a paid receipt from a local HVAC service company showing the annual maintenance was done in July 2023, just before installation.